xmas-ar/xNMS/docs/source/automation/services.md

 device targets, iteration, retries, pre and post processing, result validation, notifications, etc.

-eNMS comes with a number of service types based on network automation frameworks such as `netmiko`, `napalm` and `ansible`, but custom service types can be created.
+xNMS comes with a number of service types based on network automation frameworks such as `netmiko`, `napalm` and `ansible`, but custom service types can be created.
 Each service type must return a python dictionary as a result, and dictionaries are the primary means by which